I am a woman of deep faith who likes to engage in spiritual introspection. For in my inner being, I delight in God’s law.

 A flower that would blossom, if we waited awhile.

-The answer is yes.
+The answer to his questions is yes.
 Before I started blogging as “Innie Me” at age 48, I suppressed the urge to express myself.
 It wasn’t because I didn’t want to speak.
 It wasn’t because I had nothing to say.
-It was because it takes longer for my introverted mind to formulate my thoughts into the spoken word than it does for an extrovert.
+It was because my introverted mind takes longer to formulate thoughts into the spoken word than it does for an extrovert.

-As I learned more about introversion, I realized that it was completely natural and normal for me to hold back my words.
-I realized it was completely natural and normal for me to be content spending a lot of time in my own head.
+As I learned more about introversion, I realized that it was completely normal for me to hold back my words.
+I realized it was completely natural and normal to spend a lot of time in my own head.